UVA-MLSys/SA-Timeseries/README.md

 ### Mimic-III

+MIMIC-III is a multivariate clinical time series dataset with a range of vital and lab measurements taken over time for around 40,000 patients at the Beth Israel Deaconess Medical Center in Boston, MA (Johnson et al. [^3], 2016).
+It is widely used in healthcare and medical AI-related research.
+There are multiple tasks associated, including mortality, length-of-stay prediction, and phenotyping.
+We follow the pre-processing procedure described in Tonekaboni et al. (2020) [^4] and use 8 vitals and 20 lab measurements hourly over a 48-hour period to predict patient mortality.

-MIMIC-III is a private dataset.
+This is a private dataset.
 Refer to [the official MIMIC-III documentation](https://mimic.mit.edu/iii/gettingstarted/dbsetup/).
 ReadMe and datagen of MIMIC is from [Dynamask Repo](https://github.com/JonathanCrabbe/Dynamask).
 This repository followed the database setup instructions from [the offficial site here](https://mimic.mit.edu/docs/gettingstarted/local/install-mimic-locally-windows/).

 - Run this command to acquire the data and store it:
    ```shell